Updated September 2020

-There are certain steps they must take to notify the tenants of the non-renewal.
+There are certain steps a landlord must take to notify the tenants of the non-renewal.
 Most states require the landlord to give some kind of written notice to the tenant.
 The lease renewal notice period is usually 30 to 60 days, depending on the state.
-At that time, landlords need to mail (we suggest paying for certified mail) or hand-deliver a letter that states that the tenant’s lease will come to an end on a given date.
+At that time, landlords need to mail (we suggest paying for certified mail) or hand-deliver a letter that states the tenant’s lease will come to an end on a given date.

-If the tenant fails to vacate the rental property by the time the lease agreement is up, landlords will go ahead with that tenant’s eviction.
+If the tenant fails to vacate the rental property by the time the rental lease agreement is up, landlords will go ahead with that tenant’s eviction.

 Dear (Tenant’s name),

 This letter is to inform you that I do not intend to renew your lease.
-As per the laws of the State of (insert state) this is your (insert number of days) notice of nonrenewal.
+As per the laws of the State of (insert state), this is your (insert number of days) notice of non-renewal.

-As of the (one day after their lease expires) all possessions should be removed from the premise and keys in the possession of the landlord.
+As of the (one day after their lease expires), all possessions should be removed from the premise and keys in the possession of the landlord.

 I can be reached at (phone number and address) if you have any questions between now and the end of your lease that ends on (insert lease end date).